kny5/fabacademy_antonio_anaya/docs/assignments/week18.md

 - Distributing the resources through Hackaday, Field Ready and PublicLab.
 - Search for seed funding towards a commercial product development.

+### Details

+About the use of seed funding resources the main points to cover for seed funding are:

+- The associated costs to Product development prior to final product launching.
+- [Equipment](#equipment) or renting a space in a Fablab.
+- Fulfill with localized legal permissions and regulations.

+About who will build the device:

+For the first three trials the device will be build by me, [Antonio Anaya](../../about/index.html), but for the future steps the device is ment to be build by anyone that has access to the minimum equipment required but specially to people with access to fablabs.

+You will find the instructions to replicate my final project in the next [link](../../projects/for_replication).

 ## Equipment